 We have a two-pronged approach to our organizing:

-- Education: we keep our community informed on the latest changes to California laws and prison policies that will affect them.
-We also create guides and offer trainings on how the public policy process works and how to create, support, and implement criminal justice reforms.
+- Education: We keep our community informed on the latest changes to California laws and prison policies that will affect them.
+We also create guides and offer trainings on how the public policy process works and how to create, support, and implement abolitionist reforms.

-- Advocacy: we also directly educate our base about specific laws and ballot propositions that we support to reduce mass incarceration.
+- Advocacy: We directly educate our base about specific laws and ballot propositions that we support to reduce mass incarceration.
 We also attempt to draft, pass, and implement laws and ballot propositions created by incarcerated people and their loved ones every election cycle.
 In addition, our Outside Organizers meet with elected officials to share their stories and uplift narratives that support our policy work.

 - We have 137 trained Inside Organizers who lead campaigns from inside CA prisons, spread useful and accurate information, and share our organizing strategy with their peers.

 - Outside Organizers – Upon completion of the Institute, graduates become Outside Organizers with us.
-OO’s are formerly incarcerated people or people with incarcerated loved ones who build lead Initiate Justice campaigns in their community and region.
+OO’s are formerly incarcerated people or people with incarcerated loved ones who lead IJ campaigns in their community and region.
 We currently have full-time Outside Organizers in Los Angeles and the Bay Area to hold volunteer meetings and conduct outreach at prisons and in the community.

 - Outside Members – To be considered an “Outside Member” of Initiate Justice, you must either be an Outside Organizer (a graduate of an IIL cohort) or complete a membership application committing to IJ’s mission.

 - To become a Member, you must 1) Attend at least 3 monthly meetings in a 4-month period, 2) Complete a short orientation & application at the end of your first meeting, and 3) Sign up to support at least 1 of our 6 action committees.